afsc-assessments/ebswp_2023/doc/EBSpollock.md

 the mid-1980s due to the strong 1978 and relatively strong 1982 and 1984 year classes recruiting to the fishable population.
-The stock is characterized by peaks in the mid-1980s, the mid-1990s and again appears to be increasing to new highs over 13 million t in 2016 following the low in 2008 of 4.6 million t.
+The stock is characterized by peaks in the mid-1980s, the mid-1990s and again appears to be increasing to new highs over 13 million t in 2016 following the low in 2008 of 4.68 million t.
-The estimate for 2018 is trending downward and is at just over 10 million t.
+The estimate for 2019 is trending downward and at round(M$age3plus[length(M$age3plus)]/1000,2)` million t. with 2020 estimated at round(M$age3plus1)/1000,2)` million t.

 The level of fishing relative to biomass estimates show that the spawning exploitation rate (SER, defined as the percent removal of egg production in